Elizabeth-Martin2/fundamentals-data-viz/final-project-analysis.md

 The dataset I have chosen to use is from the [Stanford Open Policing Project](https://openpolicing.stanford.edu/).
 They collect data regarding traffic stops across the United States.
 They also discuss their analysis methods and provide tutorials to duplicate their findings.
 Some of the key attributes of the data include Stop date, time, & location, driver race, age, & sex, search conducted, contraband found, citation or warning issued, arrest made, and reason for stop.
 Not every dataset has all these attributes, and some of the datasets are enormous.
 I will be using the dataset for San Antonio, Texas, which contains the majority of these properties.

 Some questions I would like to answer:
 1. Racial diversity of San Antonio
 2. Any existing biases
-		a.
-As a <insert race, gender, age> person, how likely are you to be pulled over in San Antonio?
+   - As a <insert race, gender, age> person, how likely are you to be pulled over in San Antonio?
-		b.
-How do the different factors affect likeliness to be pulled over?
+   - How do the different factors affect likeliness to be pulled over?

 The creators of the Stanford Open Policing Project detail some of their findings on the webpage under "Findings", but I think their visualization methods are difficult to understand.
 Using the sizing differences in the outcome test doesn't provide any extra information and I still struggle to understand what it is trying to convey.
 Otherwise, they are interactive, allowing the user to click on the datapoints and reveal more information, but that's the extent.
 Their focus is on the race of the driver, and they even focus on the comparison between black, white and hispanic.
 I'd like to expand that to ages & genders.
 I also think it would be helpful to compare the sample data with the population to get a better understanding of my findings.